polkaulfield/lol-for-linux-installer/README.md

-WARNING: DON'T USE THIS SOFTWARE FOR NOW, LEAGUE IS UNIVERSALLY BROKEN ON WINE AGAIN AND WE NEED TO WAIT FOR A SOLUTION/PATCH FOR WINE!
+WARNING: THIS IS A FORK USING AN EXPERIMENTAL BUILD OF PROTON AND DEBUG FLAGS TO GET THE GAME RUNNING AT LEAST

 League of Legends unofficial installer for linux